loh-tar/tbsm/README.md

 ### Screenshots

 These shots are here to give you an idea what you will get.
+Don't worry, even if the pictures are a bit antique, they are still up to date, except for the version number you can read there.

 #### tbsm with tulizu